 Working remotely has been fun for me, and I have been able to try various experiments.
 I slept in my office for a few weeks before our law firm went 100% remote.
 I wanted to try different things and see what worked best for my firm, clients, and myself.

 It’s very interesting to see how divided people were over me sleeping in my office for a few weeks.
 I didn’t think people would care when I wrote the article.
 I was very wrong!

-The Pro’s of Remote Working
+The Pro’s of Collaborating Remotely

 While the benefits for a contractor are obvious, remote working is great for companies as well.
 Companies that allow it can save massive money on rent and pass on the savings to their clients or customers.

 Even if you are working 50 hours a week as a remote employee, you can still spend your extra time doing interesting things in foreign countries instead of just going home and watching Netflix.

 The grass always seems greener on the other side.
 Is the remote lifestyle worth it?
 Most definitely!
-I consider myself an expert in remote working, because I have been doing it since I left the military many years ago.
+I consider myself an expert in remote working because I have been doing it since I left the military many years ago.

-While they might get to pick their work hours, they will still have to work on their clients files and upload their hours to Clio.
+While they might get to pick their work hours, they will still have to work on their client’s files and upload their hours to Clio.
 The lawyer will have to make sure their clients are happy with the service they received.

 Is it easy?
 Not at all.
 You work all the time.
 When you are travelling, you can work from the pool or beach.
 But keep in mind, if you have a conference call, you need quiet.